 Students who have taken a Higher Project alongside a Level 3 programme will have done so as an alternative to the Extended Project.

-The Higher Project is not widely available to learners.
+The Higher Project is not widely available to students.

 Links to the awarding organisations websites and specifications: http://filestore.aqa.org.uk/subjects/AQA-W-7992-SP-15.PDF